-Google Consent Mode V2: what it is, how it works, and how to set it up
+Google Consent Mode V2: Setup, signals and how to verify it

 Google updated its Consent Mode framework in early 2024, adding 2 new consent types and making the whole thing mandatory for anyone using Google Ads in Europe.
 Most teams updated their CMP tag in GTM and moved on.
 What many didn't catch is that the Basic vs. Advanced choice, and how consent signals travel through a server container, has a direct impact on how much conversion data reaches your ad platforms.